To Enlarge Images – Right Click Image then Open in a New Tab.

 Some Corn and Pellets BroadCast out on the Pond Surface for Grazing .

 Floating the Lettuce for all the Waterfowl..
+A Welcome Treat for ALL..

-There are ways to Discourage Wild Geese..
+There are Ways to Discourage Wild Geese..

 Arrange the Feed Containers about 18 Inches High..